 2. Small can still feel spacious – Plan your space to make it feel as large as possible.
 Bringing the outdoors in, through patio doors and vertical views such as skylights is one way to make it feel more open and spacious.

 3. Small does not have to mean plain – Make your house a reflection of you.
 Allow for open storage and artwork that appeals to you.
-We put in three small stained glass windows in the bathroom to add a bit of “bling” and also privacy.
+We did a Superior Replacement Windows and put in three small stained glass windows in the bathroom to add a bit of “bling” and also privacy.

 4. Storage can be found in unexpected places – We found a way to incorporate a good deal of storage in our hidden staircase.
 Open shelving works fine for some kitchen storage and is visually less obtrusive than cabinets.
 Maximize cabinet drawer depth for more storage.
 On the other hand, don’t add so much storage that you don’t have room to live.
 Sort through your belongings and set a balance between what have and how you want to live.